+This tax strategy applies to the University of Oxford and all its related, subsidiary entities in accordance with paragraph 16 of Schedule 19 to the Finance Act 2016.
 The University comprises around two hundred departments which constitute the four academic divisions, the Oxford University Press, the Gardens, Libraries and Museums division, and the University Administration and Services.
-The subsidiary bodies are listed in section 11 below.
+A list of the subsidiaries to which it applies is included in section 12 below.